abhinvanand01/Expense-Tracker/README.md

-# expensetracker
+# Expense Tracker Application

-A new Flutter application.
+A new Flutter application , built during an hackathon.

 ## Getting Started